IHE/ITI.SeR/SeR.md

 legitimate access being denied.

 This profile introduces an XDS Error Code in order to codify an additional reason for document retrieve failure.
 See [ITI TF-3: Table 4.2.4.1-2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.4.1).

 Adding more technical details within the failure response could be used to refine malicious requests.
 For example, if the error created by the Authorization Decisions Verifier conveys the reason of the failure, such as "the authorization is expired" or "the authorization is released in a different Functional Context," it could provide information to the malicious Document Consumer that can then try to refine subsequent requests.

-The SeR Profile does not define how to perform the Access Decision.
-However, this profile supports the creation of a system where the existence of a document that cannot be accessed by a specific user is not revealed.
+This profile supports to hide the Access Decision to the Requester Entity.
 In this case, the aforementioned error code shall not be used.
-Each document returned within the Query Response should be considered Authorized for the retrieval at the time of the Query Request.

-If the Authorization Decisions Verifier is allowed to perform new access decisions when it receives an XACMLAuthorizationDecisionsQuery Request message, performance could be inadequate.
-In order to avoid that, a previous Query is recommended.

 ## 39.6 SeR Cross Profile Considerations